lfc-one/ramberlings/_drafts/2022-08-05-java9-string-concatenation.md

 > ]
 > ASTORE 2

 As the JEP states this was done to allow for optimizing of the *String* concatenation handlers, and by using *invokeDynamic* this means any future changes will have not impact to the byte code making changes hidden from the call site.
+You should investigate *invokeDynamic* further if you want to understand how this is done.

+## Concatenation of Strings in loops

+What impact do loops have on the byte code generated?